phongnn/react-kho/docs/Mutations.md

 - [useMutation hook](#usemutation-hook)

 ## Mutation objects

-A mutation represents a request to update data at backend.
-If you want to update data in client-side cache only, use a [local mutation](LocalMutation.md) instead.

 The `Mutation` constructor takes three arguments: a unique name, an _asynchronous_ mutation function and, optionally, an object for mutation options: